geraldb/talks/planet.md

 # Planet Pluto Trivia Quiz V

-Q: What planet does NOT run on ruby?
+Q: What planet scripts do NOT run on ruby?

 - (A) Planet Mars -- by Sam Ruby et al
 - (B) Planet Venus -- by Sam Ruby et al